aomop/MacroIBI/docs/FIELD_AND_APP_GUIDE_v2.md

    - current metrics
    - comparisons to other autosaved sessions

-> *Reports require autosave history to generate comparisons.*
+> PDF Reports require autosave history to generate comparisons.

 ---